norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Topic</b></summary>
     Topic is entity in Kafka with a name.
 Think of it like a table in DB.
-Each topic will be created with one or more partitions.
-Kafka distributes the partitions of a particular topic across multiple brokers.
 </details>

 <details>
 <summary><b>Partition</b></summary>
     Where the message lives inside the topic.
+When you create a topic, you can define one or more partitions and replication factor.
+Kafka distributes the partitions of a particular topic across multiple brokers IF you have >1 broker.
+If you only have 1, then these 3 partitions will live on the same broker.
+Rule of thumb: Brokers should be equal to or greater than replication factor else topic creation fails due to lack of brokers.
 </details>

 <details>
 <summary><b>Record</b></summary>

-A single unit of message to be sent.
+A single unit of message to be sent / receive.
 This unit is an object which contains several fields.
 There are 2 types of records - [ProducerRecord](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) & [ConsumerRecords](https://lankydan.dev/intro-to-kafka-consumers).
 ConsumerRecords have several extra fields and a few that become required compared to ProducerRecords.

 ![Image](https://lankydan.dev/static/afe807fbb5018fd70077474651a5039e/fbf9a/kafka-consumer-record-vs-producer-record.png)